lgbishop/qhronology/docs/_build/html/_sources/text/theory/quantum-mechanics/continuous.rst.txt

 The path-integral formulation
 =============================

 The *path-integral formulation* :cite:p:`ryder_quantum_1996,kleinert_path_2009` (or the *sum-over-histories* approach) of quantum mechanics and field theory is a formalism that generalizes the principle of stationary action (from classical mechanics) to quantum mechanics.
-This formulation is based on the notion of the *propagator*,
+It is based on the notion of the *propagator*,

 .. math:: \Propagator(\vec{\PositionFinal},\TimeFinal;\vec{\PositionInitial},\TimeInitial) \equiv \braket{\vec{\PositionFinal},\TimeFinal}{\vec{\PositionInitial},\TimeInitial}, \qquad \TimeFinal>\TimeInitial
    :label: eq:propagator

-which is a generalized function, defined as per :eq:`eq:propagator_overlap`.
-Of its many properties and applications, a primary use of the propagator is in its ability to evolve a wave function :math:`\WaveFunction(\vec{\PositionInitial},\TimeInitial)` to a later state via convolution, e.g.,
+which is, in general, a generalized function (often a distribution), and is defined as per :eq:`eq:propagator_overlap`.
+Of its many properties and applications, the primary utility of the propagator lies in its ability to evolve a wave function :math:`\WaveFunction(\vec{\PositionInitial},\TimeInitial)` to a later state via convolution, e.g.,

 .. math:: \WaveFunction(\vec{\PositionFinal},\TimeFinal) = \int_{\Reals^\Dimension} \Propagator(\vec{\PositionFinal},\TimeFinal;\vec{\PositionInitial},\TimeInitial) \, \WaveFunction(\vec{\PositionInitial},\TimeInitial) \, \diff^\Dimension{\vec{\PositionInitial}}.
    :label: eq:kernel